-We provide individual and group therapy to achieve goals in the following areas.
-These include;
+We provide individual and group paediatric physiotherapy to achieve goals in the following

-- mobility on the floor: rolling, creeping, crawling
+- Mobility on the floor: rolling, creeping, crawling, walking

-- bike, scooter riding, playing on playground equipment
+- Advanced skills: bike riding, scooter riding, playing on playground equipment

 The long-term health and development outcomes of children are improved when collaboration occurs between all involved parties in a child’s care.

-Approaches and techniques used include sensory-motor, biomechanical, neuromuscular, exercise therapy, fundamental movement & motor coordination activity techniques including “Cuevas Medek Exercises” ( a dynamic form of physical therapy used to improve balance and mobility skills in infants and young children) to assist infants and children with movement disorders.
+Approaches and techniques used include; sensory-motor, biomechanical, neuromuscular, fundamental movement & motor coordination activity techniques, exercise therapy, hydrotherapy, play-based therapy and child-led play to assist infants and children with movement disorders.

 Our physiotherapists are committed to providing evidence-based therapy and engage in regular continued education.